Williamreay/Pneumonia_meta_GWAS/Summary_statistics/README_GWAS_summary_statistics.txt

 Effect - beta coefficient, indicative of the log odds StdErr - standard error of the above beta coefficient P - P value of the association
+Direction - Sign of beta in each cohort
+HetISq, HetChiSq, HetDf, HetPVal: heterogeneity statistics from METAL